ChinmayRai/Automatically-Curated-Accident-Maps/README.md

 1. get pinpointed location and time from clauses between prepositions
 2. get number of casualities by analysing the subject part of sentences and developing a similar procedure for casualities
 3. integrate the processes of getting loc, time and casualities
-4. getting coordinated from location names
+4. getting coordinates from location names - done
-5. data plotting
+5. data plotting - done

 # Pending Issues: